Get

 Traveling with pets can be a very stressful process.
-Not only do you need to worry about your pet’s safety during transit but ensuring all the proper paperwork is secured before your departure can also be taxing.
+Besides worrying about your pet’s safety during transit, you must ensure all the proper paperwork is secured before your departure, which can also be taxing.

 How to Get a Pet Passport If You’re Leaving Canada

-Canada does issue an official passport for your pet to use when traveling.
-However, you will need to get several documents for your pet before they can travel.
+Canada issues an official passport for your pet to use when traveling.
+However, you must get several documents for your pet before they can travel.
 Here are some of the steps you will need to follow to make this happen:

 1. Do Your Research